Horse Betting in California: The 2026 Guide

 California residents can legally use a small number of state-licensed ADW operators.
 These are the sites that meet California’s regulatory requirements and have been authorized to take wagers from California residents.
 The major options are:

-TwinSpires.
-TwinSpires is owned by Churchill Downs Incorporated and is one of the largest ADW operators in the country.
+Licensed ADWOwned by Churchill Downs Incorporated and one of the largest ADW operators in the country.
 It has been licensed in California for years and offers a strong product with deep race coverage, betting tools, and a rewards program.
 TwinSpires is particularly strong for Triple Crown coverage since it is owned by the company that hosts the Kentucky Derby.

-Xpressbet.
-Xpressbet is owned by The Stronach Group, which also owns Santa Anita.
+Licensed ADWOwned by The Stronach Group, which also owns Santa Anita.
 Naturally, Xpressbet has strong coverage of Stronach-owned tracks (Santa Anita, Gulfstream, Pimlico, Laurel) plus most major US racing.
-Xpressbet has a long-running rewards program and is one of the more serious-handicapper-friendly ADW options.
+It has a long-running rewards program and is one of the more serious-handicapper-friendly ADW options.

-NYRA Bets.
-NYRA Bets is operated by the New York Racing Association and is licensed for California residents.
+Licensed ADWOperated by the New York Racing Association and licensed for California residents.
 It is a solid all-around ADW with particular strength on East Coast racing.

 These licensed ADW operators are convenient, fully legal, and integrate directly with the California parimutuel pools.
 Their main drawback compared to offshore racebooks is that they typically do not offer the rebate programs that serious horseplayers value.
 The pool-only structure means everyone bets into the same pool at the same odds, so there is no way to get a price advantage.